TylerKalosza/PlexPi/README.md

 Next we need to mount the new disk.
 Create the directory where the disk will be mounted, type the command `sudo mkdir /mnt/media`.
 Then type the command `sudo mount -t auto /dev/sda /mnt/media` to mount the disk.

 Lastly, we will change the permissions of the directory "/mnt/media".
-Type the command `sudo chmod 777 /mnt/media`.
+Type the command `sudo chmod 777 -R /mnt/media`.

 Success!
 We now have access to the external hard drive at the location /mnt/media.